rluu/pricechartingtool/doc/README.txt

 Description:

-This is a Python PyQt project that is used to assist in my learning and research about future prices of Futures, Currencies and Stocks.
+This is a Python PyQt project that is used to assist in learning and research about the price movements of Futures, Currencies and Stocks.

 ##############################################################################